 Despite the public reaction to the queen, the Chemise a la Reine as it had become known, was quickly adopted by the fashionable ladies of France and England and soon became quite popular among women of all social classes.

-This PDF pattern features a dress which ties in the front with drawstrings at the neckline and waistline.
+This PDF pattern by Thimbles and Acorns features a dress which ties in the front with drawstrings at the neckline and waistline.
 Ribbon ties on the sleeves add interest by creating a second puff at the upper arm.
 It can be made with or without the neck ruffle.
 The simplicity of this dress is made elegant with the addition of a colorful ribbon bows at the waistline and upper arms.
 The dress is open in front and a colorful petticoat adds to the elegance.
 Topped with the soft crown straw Bergère Hat, the ensemble completes the picture of ethereal beauty.

 Recommended Fabrics: Suggested Fabrics: Gown in lightweight or semi-sheer cotton muslin, linen, or silk.
 Not suitable for knits.
 Petticoat in lightweight cotton, muslin, linen, or silk.
 Not suitable for knits.
 Hat in lightweight cotton, muslin, linen, or silk.